Abdur Rab Nishtar

-Sardar Abdur Rab Nishtar (13 June 1899 – 14 February 1958) was a Pakistani Muslim League politician from North-West Frontier Province (now called Khyber Pakhtunkhwa).
+Sardar Abdur Rab Nishtar (13 June 1899 – 14 February 1958) was a Pakistani independence activist and politician from the North-West Frontier Province (present-day Khyber Pakhtunkhwa).
+He served as the first Minister of Communications of Pakistan from August 1947 to August 1949 and then as the second Governor of West Punjab from August 1949 to November 1951.

 Early life and education

 Abdul Rab Nishtar was born on 13 June 1899 into a religious household in Peshawar, British India.
-His father, Maulvi Abdul Hannan was a prominent figure from the Pashtun Kakar tribe that had fiercely opposed the British raj in India.
+His father, Maulvi Abdul Hannan was a prominent figure from the Pashtun Kakar tribe that had fiercely opposed the British rule in South Asia.

-Nishtar's ancestors hailed from Zhob, district in north Balochistan but had later settled in Peshawar, British India.
-He completed his early education in a Christian mission school and later Sanathan Dharam High School in Bombay, (now 'Mumbai' in India).
+Nishtar's ancestors hailed from Zhob, district in north Balochistan but had later settled in Peshawar.
+He completed his early education in a Christian mission school named Edwardes High School Kohati Gate Peshawar and later Sanathan Dharam High School in Bombay, (now 'Mumbai' in India).
 He eventually graduated from the Edwardes College in Peshawar and then later on completed his Bachelor of Arts degree from the Punjab University, Lahore in 1923.
 He later went to Aligarh and received an LL.B degree with honours from Aligarh Muslim University in 1925.